What Causes Inflammation? 7 Key Contributors

 The Comprehensive Blood Panel is a thorough blood test that includes the top five tests for inflammation.
 It also includes a Complete Blood Count, Complete Metabolic Panel, Urinalysis, Lipid Panel, and Thyroid Panel.

-The Comprehensive Blood Panel tests immune function, thyroid function, blood sugar regulation, liver function, nutritional deficiencies and much more.
-I encourage you to run the Complete Thyroid regularly to as a preventative measure and to monitor inflammation in the body.
+The Comprehensive Blood Panel tests immune function, thyroid function, blood sugar regulation, liver function, nutritional deficiencies, and much more.
+I encourage you to run the Complete Thyroid regularly as a preventative measure and to monitor inflammation in the body.
 Information about the Comprehensive Blood Panel can be found here.

 , Comprehensive Blood Analysis